cianix/biolucxum/README.md

    1   chr1_10145_AAC_A      AFF    A  AAC       0/1/0        1      0.5       1
    1   chr1_10145_AAC_A    UNAFF    A  AAC       0/0/7        0        0       1
 ~~~~

+### addUMI

+The script reads *bwa* output from STDIN and add the RX tag to each reads.
+It requires the gzipped fastq files for read1, read2 and UMI sequences and
+the same reads order in all the fastq files.

 ### insertSize